-Defining Family Violence
+Family Violence

-As used in this article, the term "family violence" means the occurrence of 1 or more of the following acts between past or present spouses, persons who are parents of the same child, persons living or formally living in the same household:
+As used in this article, the term "family violence" means the occurrence of 1 or more acts of battery, simple battery, simple assault, assault, criminal property damage, unlawful restraint, or criminal trespassing between past or present spouses, persons who are parents of the same child, or persons currently or formerly living in the same household:

 The term "family violence" shall not be deemed to include reasonable discipline administered by a parent to a child in the form of corporal punishment, restraint, or detention.